chipmuenk/pyfda/README.md

 where the specified path points to `pyfda/setup.py` but without including `setup.py`.
 In this case, you need to have a local copy of the pyfda project, preferrably using git (see below).

+To select a specific version (by default, pip selects the latest stable version) use e.g.

+    > pip install pyfda==0.2b3

 ### setup.py
 You could also download the zip file and extract it to a directory of your choice.
 Install it either to your `<python>/Lib/site-packages` subdirectory (this creates a copy) using